 – Couplers, control terminals, remote terminals;

-– Application of fibre optics in aircraft systems
+– Application of fiber optics in aircraft systems

 11. Electronic Displays

-– Principles of operation of common types of displays used in modern aircraft, including Cathode Ray Tubes, Light Emitting Diodes and Liquid Crystal Display.
+– Principles of operation of common types of displays used in modern aircraft, including Cathode Ray Tubes, Light Emitting Diodes, and Liquid Crystal displays.